frankkramer-lab/riadd.aucmedi/README.md

 **Step-by-Step workflow:**

-Adjust RIADD image directory path of all scripts in the 'configuration' section.
+Adjust the RFMiD image directory path of all scripts in the 'configuration' section.

 ```sh
 # Train detector models